Bindila-Bogdan/Odin-AI/README.md

 ## Performance

-:stopwatch: The results shown below were obtained after running the systems for only 30 minutes.
+The results shown below were obtained after running the systems for only 30 minutes.
 For more information please refer to [this](https://gitlab.com/BindilaMihai/automl_tool).

 - Surpasses the performances of at least one similar tool in 50% of benchmarks
 - Achieves an average top position of 43.47% in the profile competitions agains humans

 ## Appendix

-- A complete presentation, a copy of the research paper, and more detail can be found in the [original repository](https://gitlab.com/BindilaMihai/automl_tool) of this tool.
+- A complete presentation, a copy of the research paper, and more details can be found in the [original repository](https://gitlab.com/BindilaMihai/automl_tool).
 - You can access the Odin AI web platform [here](https://odin-ai.net/#/).

 ## License